OpenCTI-Platform/opencti/docs/docs/deployment/resources.md

     ---

-    Empower your journey with OpenCTI training courses for both analyst and administrators and get your certifcate.
+    Empower your journey with OpenCTI training courses for both analyst and administrators, and get your certificate.

     [:octicons-arrow-right-24:{ .middle } Learn](https://training.filigran.io)
 </div>